seis752/HW3-PHP-site/README.md

 # HW4-PHP-site

 ##Submission Notes
-* The hosted website is available for review here: http://justinmcdowell.com/hw4/
+* The hosted website is available for review here: http://justinmcdowell.com/hw5/
 * `create-database.sql` (located in the `database/`) contains the SQL commands for creating the database structure and inserting sample data. *NOTE: `create-database.sql` contains commands for dropping and creating the schema, in addition to the commands for creating tables and inserting sample data.*
-* `SUMMARY.txt` is the write-up addressing the response questions.

 ##Repository Layout
 Description of the key directories and files: